Süleymaniye Mosque – Istanbul

 SULEYMANIYE HAMMAM

-In the photo below, you can see the still functional Suleymaniye Hammam, also constructed in 1557 by Mimar Sianan.
+In the photo below is still functioning Suleymaniye Hammam, also built by Mimar Sinan in 1557.

 Hammam